mycordaapp/tasks/docs/tasks.md

 ## The Hello World task.

-Every time a `Task` is run, it is allocated a unique id, the `taskID()`.
+Every time a `Task` is run, it is allocated a unique id, the `taskId()`.
 This is used in logging and events.
-Strictly speaking it is a taskInstanceId
+Strictly speaking it is a taskInstanceId, but taskId is shorter

 ```kotlin
 interface Task {